• Skip to primary navigation

 Puff pastry tart

 I recently took a three-day baking class from King Arthur Baking School.
 It was entirely focused on laminated dough or puff pastry.
-We make four different types of puff pastry and this onion tart is inspired by a recipe we made during the workshop.
+We made four different types of puff pastry, and this onion tart is inspired by a recipe we made during the workshop.

 You'll also want to check out this Tomato Tart!